curl/everything-curl/usingcurl/tls/stapling.md

 the server's certificate has not been revoked.

 If the server does not support this extension, the test will fail and curl returns an error.
-And it is still far too common that servers do not support this.
+It is still common that servers do not support this.

 Ask for the handshake to use the status request like this: